ntakouris/UnrealStuff/TipsAndTricks.md

 Editor and Developer stuff don't get shipped on a packaged game.

 VInterp to Constant node needs a much bigger value of Interp Speed that the VInterp to node.
 Beware.

+If you are using a canvas, a UMG element's screen space position is based on it's anchor point and possible offsets.